-The RDM helpdesk can help researchers with questions on handling data (sets), the design of software applications for data collection, data processing, data extraction, data documentation, data archiving and publishing, and support for writing a data management plan.
+The RDM helpdesk can help researchers with questions regarding choosing the right software applications and tools for data collection and data storage, the design of / within software applications for data collection, testing study databases in Castor EDC, handling data (sets), data processing, data extraction, data documentation, data archiving and publishing, and support in writing a data management plan.

 Epic and research

 The Electronic Health Record (EPD) Epic contains a considerable amount of data that may be relevant for scientific research.
-Epic data can be made available for research either directly or via the Research Data Platforms (RDP) of both locations of Amsterdam UMC.
-Epic offers a number of tools for setting up an additional data collection for research and for the inclusion of patients in studies.
+Epic data are made available for research

 Extraction of care data using RDP

-The RDP is a platform that pulls in clusters of data from Epic and several other sources (laboratory, biobank, imaging etc) and can deliver integrated data sets to researchers.
-These data clusters are defined identically across both locations of Amsterdam UMC.
+The RDP is a platform that pulls in clusters of data from Epic and several other sources (laboratory, biobank, imaging etc.) and can deliver integrated data sets to researchers.
+These data clusters are defined